 Fifteen-year-old Sagiron only yearns for a small adventure, but ends up seeking vengeance for his father.
 Tables turn fast when the colonial knight-detectives get a lead on him, and he becomes the focal point of what will set the future of all of Yanakhon.

 There are no chosen ones, only luck and skill - and Sagiron never really had neither.
 The Secret can bring ultimate power, but nothing prevents it turning into a weapon of ultimate ruin.
-Worst is, anyone can learn it, so anyone will attempt to seize it.
+Worst is, anyone can learn it, so everyone will attempt to seize it.